sail-sg/regmix/README.md

 model_name: tinyllama_1_1b
 ```

-Finally, use the predicted optimal mixture to train your model via `optimal_mixture.yaml`:
+Finally, use the predicted optimal mixture to train your model.
+Put your `optimal_mixture.yaml` under the folder `mixture_config/config_1b` and run the following script:

 ```bash
 cd model_training
 ./pretrain_tinyllama_1b.sh optimal_mixture
 ```

+You get the final model trained with the optimal mixture!

 ### Tips for Success